markrickert/cryptohopper-dashboard-watchlist/README.md

 * Removes those pesky emotions and hides the panic button from the dashboard so you can't click it in a moment of weakness.

+## multi-select.user.js

+* Adds shift+click functionality for position checkboxes to allow selecting all positions of the same coin/token at once.

 ---

 # Installation: